 Family Code 271 is often used in situations where one spouse does exactly what I have written above and causes the divorce to be more expensive and more time-consuming that it should be.
 Few things get a person’s attention more than hitting them in the pocketbook and your husband may have a very unpleasant experience if he really intends to follow through on that threat.

 I am ready to proceed forward with the divorce.
 Can you help?

 When you are ready to proceed forward with the divorce, contact our experienced California family law attorneys.
 We have office locations in Newport Beach, Mission Viejo and Santa Ana in Orange County, California.
-We handle cases in Orange County, Los Angeles County and the central courts of San Bernardino and Riverside.
+We handle cases in Orange County, select Los Angeles County courts and the Riverside central court.

 Related reading: Check out our article on the circumstances that allow you to kick your husband or wife out of the house.

 Nothing contained in this article is intended to be legal advice nor should it be construed as such.